cyruzin/golang-tmdb/README.md

 This product uses the TMDb API but is not endorsed or certified by TMDb.

-## Status
-In development, it's not ready yet.

 ## Requirements

 - Go 1.11.x or higher.
 We aim to support the latest supported versions of go.